• About Me

 Jan 3, 2019

-Mathilda Taylor Beasley educated slaves prior to the Civil War, although it was not legal to do at the time.
+Last updated: May 30, 2026 Mathilda Taylor Beasley educated slaves prior to the Civil War, although it was not legal to do at the time.
 She also became a Franciscan nun who founded the first religious community for African-American women in Georgia and she opened an orphanage in Savannah in the late nineteenth century.
 She was named a Georgia Woman of Achievement in 2004 by Georgia Women of Achievement, a private, non-profit organization headquartered in Atlanta.
 In 2005, Mathilda Beasley was also named as a Georgia Heritage Celebration Honoree by the Georgia Historical Society.
-This photograph demonstrates some of the difficulties involved in doing...
+This photograph demonstrates some of...

 Harriet Powers – A Sermon in Patchwork